 In addition to financial aid, this is a traditional method for growing your child’s savings through regular deposits.
 However, remember that interest rates on these accounts are meager, so building wealth beyond what you contribute will be hard.
 Also, the interest earned on bank savings accounts is taxable.

 These investments are more aggressive ways of growing your child’s college savings.
 They can increase in value quickly but are subject to changes in the stock market, and there is no guarantee of a payout.

 A UGMA account and a UTMA account allow you to put money and assets in trust for your child or grandchild who is a minor.
 The trustee (you) manages the account until the child reaches the age of adulthood.
 At that point, they own the account and can use it wherever they want.

-*Disclosure: Some of the links in this article may be affiliate links.
+*Disclosure: Some of the links in this guide may be affiliate links.
 I may receive a commission at no cost if you purchase a policy.

 Earn The Highest Interest Rates On Savings Today

 Fixed annuities are almost identical to Certificates of Deposit (CDs) accounts and provide higher interest rates and penalty-free withdrawals for income.

 |Term||Insurance Company||Interest Rate|

 |36 Months||Oceanview Fixed Annuity||5.00%|